How can I buy a share of a property?

 Great!
 But why are you telling me about it?

 Ok, so you have understood the basics about the general types of investment (if not, spend a few minutes here).
-If you're ready now to start to look at property investment, but don't have the deposit or mortgage, then a REIT is a good option to consider.
+If you're ready now to start to look at property investment, but don't have the deposit or mortgage, then a property share is a good option to consider.

-If you're considering equity investment and new to it - consider a REIT, historically they have outperformed equities.
+If you're considering equity investment and new to it - consider a property share, historically they have outperformed equities.
 They own properties, which is much simpler to understand then the business of some other equities.

 Lastly, we have some great tools and unique insights to help you know everything you need.

 OK - so I know why, but how?

 Well, take a look below, to understand some aspects that the companies can be compared on.
 These are all reported and audited, so there is no room for exaggeration.

 Then head over here and start your search, play around with the search fields and see whats out there.
 See the properties on a map and the individual details - its all on show!

 Dive deeper and compare a few, to see how they really stack up, and which is the best choice for you.